 Dianne helps over 3,600 sponsored artists and emerging organizations, representing all artistic disciplines, find funding and other resources to support their work.
 Since 2006, she has led the program to become one of the largest, most renowned art fiscal sponsorship programs in the country with an annual budget of $20 million.
 Dianne is the co-founder of Brooklyn Community Supported Art + Design (CSA+D) and serves on the steering committee of the National Network of Fiscal Sponsors.

 Theresa has completed internships with the National Symphony Orchestra at The John F. Kennedy Center for the Performing Arts and with the Weill Music Institute at Carnegie Hall.
 Outside of the office, she keeps active in the New York choral community while singing with The Oratorio Society of New York and The Choral Society.

-Click on the following topics to watch just that segment on YouTube or watch the full session here.
+Click on the topics below to watch just that segment on YouTube or watch the full session in the YouTube window.

 How does fiscal sponsorship work?

 Many artists have questions about the legal aspects of fiscal sponsorship.
 Dianne discusses the ins-and-outs of fiscal sponsorship arrangements with Fractured Atlas.

 Fractured Atlas manages donations made to creative projects by individual and organizational donors.
 Dianne discusses how donations are administered to projects and what is expected of artists raising money through Fractured Atlas ' fiscal sponsorship program.

 There 's more to fiscal sponsorship than just the financial administration aspect.
 Find out about all the benefits offered by Fractured Atlas' fiscal sponsorship program.